SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 ## Overview

-Ariba Public Sourcing is a sample extension application for [Ariba Network](https://www.ariba.com/) that runs on [SAP Cloud Platform](https://cloudplatform.sap.com/).
-The purpose of the application is to collect public sourcing events from Ariba Discovery via [SAP Ariba Open APIs](https://developer.ariba.com/api) and to display them in an application running on SAP Cloud Platform.
+SAP Ariba Public Sourcing is a sample extension application for [SAP Ariba Network](https://www.ariba.com/) that runs on [SAP Cloud Platform](https://cloudplatform.sap.com/).
+The purpose of the application is to collect public sourcing events from SAP Ariba Discovery via [SAP Ariba Open APIs](https://developer.ariba.com/api) and to display them in an application running on SAP Cloud Platform.

-The application uses the Discovery RFX Publication to External Marketplace API.
-You can run it either on enterprise, or trial [SAP Cloud Platform account](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html) in the [Neo environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/1a8ee4e7b27d4293af175f021db8ad9c.html).
+The application uses the Discovery RFx Publication to External Marketplace API.
+You can run it either on an enterprise, or a trial [SAP Cloud Platform account](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html) in the [Neo environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/1a8ee4e7b27d4293af175f021db8ad9c.html).

 These are the SAP Cloud Platform services and features in use:
 * [Connectivity service](https://help.hana.ondemand.com/help/frameset.htm?e54cc8fbbb571014beb5caaf6aa31280.html) - the application uses the Connectivity service to obtain connection to SAP Ariba Open APIs.